Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/mapping_types.rst

 It is good method for simple and complex geometric forms, such as mechanical objects or architecture.

-This function examines the shape of your object, the faces selected and their relation to one another, and creates a UV map based on this information and settings that you supply.
+This algorithm examines the shape of your object, the faces selected and their relation to one another, and creates a UV map based on this information and settings that you supply.